ajalex114/devnotes/tabs/about.md

 * **Photography**
 I've liked _photography_ ever since I was at school, although I didn't have a _camera_ back then.
 I would get my friends' camera and take pics anytime I got a chance.
 I was the man behind the _camera_ for many of the short films that we did while at college.
 I now have a _Canon EOS 700 D_ to play around with.
-I have uploaded a few of my pics here at [500px](https://500px.com/alenalex114) or [instagram](https://www.instagram.com/alenalex114/).
+I have uploaded a few of my pics here at [500px](https://500px.com/alenalex114) or [instagram](https://www.instagram.com/alenalex114/) and my personal photography blog at https://alenspics.webflow.io/.

 ---------------------------------